 Skip to main content

-The next example fetches an array of user objects from the REST API and store it to React state.
-The REST API to be used is Reqres.in fake API, and the following URL returns a list of fake users (https://reqres.in/api/users).
+The next example fetches an array of recipe objects from the REST API and stores it to React state.
+The REST API to be used is DummyJSON fake API, and the following URL returns a list of fake recipes (https://dummyjson.com/recipes).

 id: number;